microsoft/nni/docs/source/nas/index.rst

 Key Features
 ------------

-We highlight the following features for Retiarii:
+The current NAS framework in NNI is powered by the research of `Retiarii: A Deep Learning Exploratory-Training Framework <https://www.usenix.org/system/files/osdi20-zhang_quanlu.pdf>`__, where we highlight the following features:

 * :doc:`Simple APIs to construct search space easily <construct_space>`
 * :doc:`SOTA NAS algorithms to explore search space <exploration_strategy>`